docker/docs/engine/security/trust/content_trust.md

 >tag from this repository prior to the loss.
 {:.warning}

-You should backup the root key somewhere safe.
+You should back up the root key somewhere safe.
 Given that it is only required to create new repositories, it is a good idea to store it offline in hardware.
 For details on securing, and backing up your keys, make sure you read how to [manage keys for DCT](trust_key_mng.md).